Tuesday, October 15, 2024

 Greetings Everyone!

-My new book, Horror as Racism in H. P. Lovecraft: White Fragility in the Weird Tales, has recently been released by Bloomsbury, the foremost academic publisher in the United States and in the United Kingdom!
+My new book, Horror as Racism in H. P. Lovecraft: White Fragility in the Weird Tales, was recently published by Bloomsbury!
+I hope that all of you will pick up a copy!

-H. P. Lovecraft, in his hybrid, degenerative monster tales, makes use of the miscegenation narrative, which holds that sexual liaisons or intimate, non-sexual associations between members of different races, or species, pose a threat for Anglo Saxon whites.
+H. P. Lovecraft, in his hybrid, degenerative monster tales, develops his first racist narrative—the miscegenation narrative—which holds that sexual liaisons or intimate, non-sexual associations between members of different races, pose a threat for Anglo Saxon whites.

 In Lovecraft’s view, miscegenation always debases the white partner — male or female — and it can lead to the production of mixed race children, which are, in effect, not only an abomination against natural law, but also a threat to the longevity of the white race and to the survival of western civilization in general.